Not ready for a sizable down payment? There are options that can make you a home owner with a low down payment.

 Carefully consider the amount of money that you want to put down.
 Your lender will qualify you for a certain level based on your income; however, that amount may be different from the level that you feel comfortable paying each month.
 You must decide what you can afford.

-Talk to your loan officer at Mashpee Mortgage about the best situation for you.
+Talk to your loan officer at Kindred Mortgage Group about the best situation for you.